-And the reason I think this is important is because you know if you just leave all these saying layout, you know layout layout, layout layout, it's really hard to figure out which is which.
+And the reason I think this is important is because you know if you just leave all these saying layouts, you know layout, layout, it's really hard to figure out which is which.

 And although you can hover over them to figure out in the moment, which is which, you know, as you're dragging them up and down, you're going to lose track of which is which and so just pro tip, go in here and label the name of each of your layout.

 So let's call this you know the hero banner.

 And then down here I have another layout.

 So we're gonna call this original amber lite Right, and let's click what's kind of nice are you can click on each of these layouts.

 And you can see that it scrolls into view.

 So we're going to call this hero camper light.